amandaghassaei/gpu-io/docs/classes/GPUComposer.md

 • **verboseLogging**: `boolean` = `false`

-Flag to set GPUcomposer for verbose logging, defaults to false.
+Flag to set GPUComposer for verbose logging, defaults to false.

 ## Methods